Albert0i/RU204/school.md

-## design full database schemas for English primary school covering KS1 and KS2
+## Design full database schemas for English primary school covering KS1 and KS2

 Designing a database schema for an English primary school that covers Key Stage 1 (KS1) and Key Stage 2 (KS2) involves several entities to capture relevant information about students, subjects, classes, assessments, and more.
 Below is a suggested database schema with key tables and their relationships.